NUS-HPC-AI-Lab/VideoSys/README.md

 - `--enable_modulate_kernel`: Whether enable the modulate kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 This kernel will cause NaN under some circumstances.
 So we recommend to disable it for now.
 - `--sequence_parallel_size`: The sequence parallelism size.
 Will enable sequence parallelism when setting a value > 1.
 The default value is 1.
 Recommend to disable it if memory is enough.
 - `--load`: Load previous saved checkpoint dir and continue training.
 - `--num_classes`: Label class number.
+Should be 10 for CIFAR10 and 1000 for ImageNet.
 Only used for label-to-image generation.

 For more details on the configuration of the training process, please visit our code.